sparvu/data-recorders/docs/newrec.md

 ## How to write a new data recorder

-Kronometrix Data Recorder module contains many recorders, developed for different industries and sources of data.
+Kronometrix Data Recorder contains many recorders, developed for different industries and sources of data.
 You can extend the data recording module by building a new data recorder for your own industry, or extend a current domain.
 The new data recorder will require the Kronometrix Data Recording runtime environment, and its cofiguration files.
 The new data recorder cannot be deployed as a standalone application.

-In the following example, we will show how to write a new data recorder, called myrec
+In the following example, we will show how to write a new data recorder, called myrec, which will fetch data from an industrial sensor.
+The recorder will be a single data mesaage recorder, using only one raw output data file.

+Note: Before you start make sure you have installed Kronometrix Data Recording on your system.

 ## Template